Upstatement/skela-wp-theme/README.md

 Skela has built-in support for easily creating custom Gutenberg blocks with the help of Advanced Custom Fields.
 Note that the pro version of ACF is required for this.

+There is an example custom block under `src/Blocks/SampleACFBlock/ACFBlock.php`.
+This demonstrates creating a block using ACF functions that includes two fields.
+Those fields are rendered in the file `templates/components/acf-block.twig`.

+Note that in order to get this example to work, you need to create a ACF field group containing two fields, `some_headline` and `some_text`, and then have the field group displayed if the block is equal to ACF block.

+Read more details on [creating Gutenberg blocks using ACF](https://www.advancedcustomfields.com/resources/blocks/)

 ## 👨‍👩‍👧‍👦 Contributing

 We welcome all contributions to our projects!
 Filing bugs, feature requests, code changes, docs changes, or anything else you'd like to contribute are all more than welcome!
 More information about contributing can be found in the [contributing guidelines](.github/CONTRIBUTING.md).